PlanBGmbH/flinkey-web-components/README.md

-# flinkey-components
+# flinkey Web Components
- This project provides some WebComponents built for usage in combination with the flinkey API.
+This project provides some Web Components built for usage in combination with the flinkey API.